erbatto/signull/README.md

-# signull — random-signature null testing for molecular biomarkers
+# Signull — random-signature null testing for molecular biomarkers

 Given a candidate gene signature, a cohort expression matrix and a **binary** outcome, answer one question with a defensible number: